The number of dogs

 Dog attack victims in the US suffer over $1 billion in monetary losses every year. ("Take the bite out of man's best friend."
 State Farm Times, 1998;3(5):2.)
 That $1 billion estimate might be low -- an article in the Journal of the American Medical Association reported that, in 1995, State Farm paid $70 million on 11,000 claims and estimated that the total annual insurance cost for dog bites was about $2 billion.
 (Voelker R. "Dog bites recognized as public health problem."
 JAMA 1997;277:278,280.)

 The average cost of a dog bite-related inpatient stay was $18,200, about 50 percent higher than the cost of the average injury-related hospitalization ($12,100).
-(Holmquist, L. (Thomson Reuters), and Elixhauser, A. (AHRQ).
-Emergency Department Visits and Inpatient Stays Involving Dog Bites, 2008.
-November 2010.
-Agency for Healthcare Research and Quality, Rockville, MD. http://www.hcup-us.ahrq.gov/reports/statbriefs/sb101.pdf)
+(Laurel Holmquist, M.A., and Anne Elixhauser, Ph.D., Emergency Department Visits and Inpatient Stays Involving Dog Bites, 2008.)

-Dog bites and other dog-related injuries accounted for more than one-third of all homeowners insurance liability claim dollars paid out in 2015, costing more than $570 million, with the average claim costing $37,214.
-(Insurance Information Institute, Dog Bite Liability, May 2016, http://www.iii.org/issue-update/dog-bite-liability.)
+Dog bites and other dog-related injuries cost homeowners insurance liability companies more than $686 million in 2017, with the average claim costing $37,051.
+(Insurance Information Institute, Spotlight on Dog Bite Liability, 2017.)

 The scene of the attack